KIT-IBT/RESILIENT/README.md

 ### TestTetrahedralize
 ```
-TestTetrahedralize: This programm can used for testing if a bridge can tetralizied with tetgen.
+TestTetrahedralize: This programm can used for testing if a bridge can be tetrahedralized with tetgen.
 <path for input datafile *.vtu | vtp | vtk>
 ```

 ### FindAndMarkSeedPoints
 ```
-FindAndMarkSeedPoints: Mark the localization of the seedpoint in the mesh by using the material class.
+FindAndMarkSeedPoints: Mark the localization of the seed points in the mesh by using the material class.
 <path for input datafile *.vtu | vtp | vtk>
 <path for output datafile *.vtu|vtp|vtk>
 <path for seedpoints file *.txt>